 Onboard all American Airlines flights, we're keeping it simple by eliminating the need for you to carry small bills and change onboard to pay for inflight purchases.
 For onboard purchases, we will accept major credit or debit cards only.
-Please note that cashless cabins will not be implemented onboard American Eagle and American Connection flights - only cash will continue to be accepted.
+Please note that cashless cabins will not be implemented onboard American Eagle flights - only cash will continue to be accepted.

 American Airlines flight attendants will continue to carry onboard secure handheld devices to ensure your payments with credit or debit cards are recorded safely.
 And of course, a receipt for any in-flight purchase will be available upon request.
 For in-flight purchases, we will accept most major credit or debit cards.